 But this is a scam, it’s not what I wanted to talk about, because you as a developer cannot do anything about it.
 I want to talk about real vulnerabilities in the software and how they can be addressed, which means understanding the vectors attackers have at their disposal.

 There are quite a lot of developers that when it comes to web application security they rely on whatever framework they are using to take care of that for them, but don’t have an understanding of what’s happening behind the scenes.
 Web application security is quite a complex topic, we will be covering:

 - SQL injection

 Both XSS and SQL Injection are cases of code injection.

 A lot of people think that SOP prevents XSS attacks.
 This is not the case.

-An alternative is the reflected (or non-persistent) XSS attack, whereby the user’s input is not stored in the database, but returned back in the same way it was inputted.
-It works like this: say you have a page that allows you to search for products.
+An alternative is the reflected (or non-persistent) XSS attack, whereby the user’s input is not stored in the database but returned in the same way it was inputted.
+It works like this: Say you have a page that allows you to search for products.
 The user types some text in the search box and clicks the search button which sends a GET request to the server.